VarVen01/relativity_basics_notebook/README.md

 'table_redshifts.csv' : Supporting dataset for the Doppler Shift section's code snippet

 ## How to Use
-Open and save a COPY of the notebook in Google Colab
+Open and save a COPY of the notebook in Google Colab (no local installation required!).

+Read the explanations accompanying each section to deepen understanding.

-Run the cells to visualize graphs of the topics discussed
+Run the cells step-by-step to visualize effects of the topics discussed.

-Modify parameters to explore how they affect the relevant relativistic effects
+Modify parameters to explore how they affect the relevant relativistic effects.

+## Features
+Interactive Python code to simulate relativistic scenarios

+Visualizations for time dilation, length contraction, relativistic momentum, spacetime diagrams, and more!

+Numerical simulations of relativistic energy

+Real-world applications (ex.
+GPS corrections)

 ## Topics Covered
 Introduction to Relativity and the Lorentz Factor